estasney/Master_Builders/Courses/Lesson 2 - Selectors.md

 ## Enough Analogies Already

+Take a look at this example [Indeed Page](https://www.indeed.com/resumes?q=software+engineer&l=Morrisville%2C+PA&cb=jt)

+Now you can see how navigating and writing robust CSS and XPATH Selectors is important!

+To demonstrate the concept of Children and Ancestors, I made this [explorable graph](http://jsfiddle.net/estasney/ytz5hh1x/3/embedded/result/) that might help you better understand the structure of a page.

 ### Homework
 - [ ] Install [Selenium IDE](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/)
 **Note** If you see a message saying the add-on is not compatible, use this [Guide](https://github.com/estasney/Master_Builders/blob/master/Resources/Installing%20Selenium%20IDE.md)